Ranon/neuron/Hanukkah.md

 - Add eggs, maybe 3.
 - Add flour until stiff.
 - Heat a flat bottomed pan to a 7/10 heat.
+    - *Use the cast iron because the pan is hard to clean after.*
 - Once smoking, place latke's in the pan, pretty flat if possible.
 - Cook for ~2-3 minutes a side, flip once.